Teresa Casuso Morín

-Lorenza Teresa Inocencia Casuso y Morín (better known as "Teté" Casuso; 10 August 1912 – 28 July 1994) was a prominent Cuban intellectual, who fought for democracy and freedom in Cuba.
+Lorenza Teresa Inocencia Casuso y Morín (better known as "Teté" Casuso; Madruga, Cuba 10 August 1912 – Miami, USA 28 July 1994) was a prominent Cuban intellectual, who fought for democracy and freedom in Cuba.
 As a writer, she worked in various genres, including novel, theater, chronicle, poetry, as well as radio and cinematographic libretos.
 Her journalistic work appeared in several publications in Cuba, Mexico and the US.
 She also worked as a translator and drama teacher; and was an actress of stage and screen.
 Along with several other middle-class, educated women writer contemporaries - Emilia Bernal, Lydia Cabrera, Ana Maria Simo, Hilda Perera Soto, and Rita Geada - Casuso left Cuba after the 1959 Revolution.

 Biography

 Lorenza Teresa Inocencia Casuso y Morín was born in Madruga, 10 August 1912.

 During her stay in Mexico in the 1940s, she appeared in a number of films as a supporting actress, including El tigre de Jalisco in 1947.